 • Receding gums.

 Any of these symptoms could be a sign that you have a serious problem.
-We invite you to contact the Apple Dental team, so we can perform a thorough examination and provide treatment advice.
+We invite you to contact our local dentist, so we can perform a thorough examination and provide treatment advice.

 What treatment for gum disease will I need?

 To slow or halt the progression of gum disease, we recommend you:

 - Visit our dental practice for a full examination, including x-rays, to look for any gum infection symptoms and diagnose any deep gum problems.

 - Take care to brush and floss properly every day at home, to ensure first-rate oral hygiene.
 This is one of the most crucial things you can do to help prevent gum disease.

 - Have thorough scaling and root planing from a specialist Periodontist, to remove the tartar from above and below your gum line, and eliminate any rough spots on your tooth root where bacteria can live.

 Can gum disease cause other problems?

 Studies have shown that people with gum disease may have a higher risk of developing heart disease or diabetes.
 The best solution is to seek early treatment for gum disease, to help reduce your risk of tooth loss and prevent other problems from occurring.